ksk2345/Grants-R8-Hackathon/gnosis-ctf/README.md

 Run it locally

     yarn start

-### Note : Current implementation is partially implemented and tested in both remix and truffle.
+### Note about current implementation

+1. The code is partially implemented and tested in both remix and truffle.
+2. The code internally uses the libraries from Gnosis CTF and OpenZeppelin.
+For ease of development and debugging, the source files have been locally copied in to the repository.
+However, for production deployment the online sources should be referenced and used.
+3. For ease of deployment and demo, some accounts and address have been statically defined in App.js and migration file(3_deploy_contract_ex.js)
-For a demo of the workflow follow url (https://drive.google.com/file/d/1nEn46t0Twu-wy7Ztb9aruUzvZ4D6Ubti/view?usp=sharing)
+4. For a demo of the workflow follow url (https://drive.google.com/file/d/1nEn46t0Twu-wy7Ztb9aruUzvZ4D6Ubti/view?usp=sharing)